corda/token-sdk/README.md

 * Various bug fixes.
 * Added progress trackers to more flows.
 * Added @Suspendable annotations to more functions.
+* Changes to how how change parties are generated and used:

+    * RC02: All move and redeem flows specified `changeHolder` as a nullable parameter.
+If it was set to null then the token selection mechanism would always generate a new confidential identity for the change holder.
+This behaviour is a little counter-intuitive so it have been changed in RC-03.

+    * RC03:

+        * The issuance flows don't require any change outputs
+        * The non-confidential move and redeem token flows now default the change party to be the calling node's identity.
+        * The confidential redeem flow requires that the issuer request a new key from the redeeming party.
+        * The confidential move token flow requires that a change party is generated prior and passed into the confidential move tokens flow.

 #### Known issues